enthudrives/BlameMe/README.md

 BlameMe
 =======

-This is a simple gem to get the list of contributors for any github repository
+This is a simple gem to get the list of contributors for any github repository.
+Doesn't require authentication.

 Usage:
 ======